RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

 # BOE2020 OCTA vessel segmentation
 This repository contains a Python3 Tensorflow implementation of the methods described in 'Deep iteratitive vessel segmentation in OCT angiography'.

 ## Dependencies
    - [Tensorflow 1.9.0][tf] (the code should be compatible with any 1.x version of tensorflow).
    - [Numpy][np]
    - [Scipy][scpy]
-   - [Opencv3][cv2] (used only for storing and reading images)
+   - [Opencv3][cv2] (us ed only for storing and reading images)
    - [matplotlib][plt] (used only for segmentation visualization)
-   - [vgg19 pretrained weights][vgg19] (these are required only for computing a perceptual loss, must be downloaded and extracted)
+   - [vgg19 pretrained weights][vgg19] (required only for computing a perceptual loss, must be downloaded and extracted)

 ## Contents
 * Pretrained model weights and code to perform vessel segmentation on OCTA images.